datacarpentry/astronomy-python/_episodes/06-photo.md

 Although some stars near the top half of the isochrone likely belong to GD-1, these represent stars that have evolved off the main sequence.
 The density of GD-1 stars in this region is therefore much less and the contamination with other stars much greater.
-So get the purest sample of GD-1 stars we will select only stars on the main sequence.
+So to get the purest sample of GD-1 stars we will select only stars on the main sequence.

-So we'll select the part of the isochrone that lies in the overdense region.
+So we will select the part of the isochrone that lies in the overdense region.

 `g_mask` is a Boolean Series that is `True` where `g` is between 18.0 and 21.5.